 - Conclusion – How to convert an image to AutoCAD

-What types of images can you convert your AutoCAD?
+What types of images can you convert to AutoCAD?

 Scan2CAD supports all the raster and vector image formats you would come across including JPG, BMP, TIF, DXF, DWG as well as raster and vector PDF files.